RingSQL: Schema-Independent Synthetic Data Generation for Text-to-SQL Reinforcement Learning

 \section{Limitations}

 While \methodname{} can be used to generate queries for a variety of SQL dialects, we generate and utilize only SQLite queries as this is the type of database used in the text-to-SQL benchmarks we used for evaluation.
-Additionally, due to computational constraints, we only trained models with 3B and 7B parameters, and only trained models within the Qwen2.5-Coder-Instruct family of models.
-It would be worth investigating the usage of our training data for improving the capabilities of larger models and models from other families.
+Our work focuses on data quality for RL-based training paradigms like RLVR.
+We conducted preliminary experiments applying the same synthetic data to supervised fine-tuning and observed inconsistent results across datasets; a full investigation of SFT-specific factors (data scale, hyperparameters, output formatting) is left to future work.
+Additionally, due to computational constraints, we only trained models ranging from 3B to 8B parameters.
+It would be worth investigating the usage of our training data for improving the capabilities of larger models.